Welcome to the Essex County Environmental Center!

 Streams:

 High Mountain Park is a part of the Passaic River watershed.
 All streams that originate or flow through High Mountain Park drain to the Passaic River.
 Streams include tributaries to the Point View Reservoir found in the western section of the preserve and tributaries of the Molly Ann Brook (the last stream to drain into the Passaic River before the Great Falls in Paterson) found in the eastern portion of the preserve.
-The headwaters of Preakness (Signac) Brook are located in High Mountain Park and are classified in this location as C1 Trout Production.
+The headwaters of Preakness (Signac) Brook are located in High Mountain Park and are classified in this location as C1 by the NJ DEP.
+According to the NJ DEP Website “Category One (C1) designation protects waterways from any discharge that produces a measurable change in the existing quality of the water”.
 Numerous tributaries to the Preakness Brook are found primarily in the heart of the preserve.

 Trails